Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: the Emergence of Active Region 11158 and the X2.2 Flare: Methods

 \subsubsection{Radiative MHD Model for the Eruption}

-The third stage in the hybrid model is an MHD simulation with an extend vertical domain (hereafter, flare run).
-The flare run has a mesh of $512\times512\times3840$ grid points with the same grid spacing as the evo. run; thus, the domain height is extended to 245.76\,Mm.
+The third stage in the hybrid model is an MHD simulation with an extended vertical domain (hereafter, flare run).
+The flare run has a mesh of $512\times512\times3840$ grid points with the same grid spacing as the evo. run; thus, the domain height is extended to 245.76\,Mm, which provides a large space for the upward eruption.

 The flare run is initiated from the snapshot of the evo. run at 300000 iterations, corresponding to February 14, 23$^{\rm h}5^{\rm m}$.
 The lower 1920 grid points of the initial condition are copied from the evo. run snapshot.
 The magnetic field in the upper 1920 grid points is a potential field calculated from the vertical magnetic field in the top $x-y$ plane of the evo. run snapshot.
 The density and internal energy in the upper 1920 grid points are uniform in the horizontal direction and are extrapolated in height following the mean gradient of the uppermost 10\,Mm in the evo. run.
 This yields a stratification that is very close to hydrostatic equilibrium.
-The initial velocity in the upper half of the flare run domain vanishes.
+The initial velocity in the upper half of the flare run domain is set to zero.

+The run cases discussed in this paper, including the production runs described above and control experiments that evaluate the effects of temporal and spatial scaling, are listed in \tabref{tab:list}.